bobleesj/cifkit/paper.md

 generating and running atomistic simulations.

 `cifkit` distinguishes itself from existing libraries by offering higher-level functions and variables that allow solid-state synthesists to obtain intuitive and measurable properties impactful properties.
-It facilitates the visualization of coordination geometry from each site using four coordination determination methods and extracts physics-based features like volume and packing efficiency—crucial for structural analysis in machine learning tasks.
+It facilitates the visualization of coordination geometry from each site using four coordination determination methods and extracts physics-based features like volume and packing efficiency, which are crucial for structural analysis in machine learning tasks.
 Moreover, `cifkit` extracts atomic mixing information at the bond pair level, tasks that would otherwise require extensive manual effort using GUI-based tools like VESTA, Diamond, and CrystalMaker.
 These functions can be further developed